Connect with others who understand.

 • Scleroderma

-Although eczema shares some similar aspects to autoimmune diseases and is often associated with other types of autoimmune diseases, many experts still don’t define it as such.
-Sometimes eczema occurs in people who don’t have an immune deficiency at all.
-Although the two issues are often related, eczema can have other causes.
+Eczema shares some similarities with autoimmune disorders and is often associated with other types of autoimmune diseases.
+But sometimes eczema occurs in people who don’t have an autoimmune disease.
+Although the two issues are often related, eczema has other causes.

-Ultimately, more research is needed to understand the causes of atopic dermatitis and whether eczema is an autoimmune condition.
+Ultimately, more research is needed to understand the causes of eczema and whether it’s an autoimmune or allergic condition or both.

-Other Causes of and Risk Factors for Eczema
+Allergic Conditions and Other Risk Factors for Eczema

-It’s likely that a combination of factors precipitate the development of eczema.
+A combination of factors likely leads to the development of eczema.
 For example, age seems to play a role.
-Babies and children are more likely to develop eczema than adults are.
-Cold, dry climates may also affect the development of eczema.
+Babies and children have a higher risk of developing eczema than adults, and they typically outgrow their eczema.
+Environmental factors such as cold, dry climates may also affect eczema development and flares.

-Many people experience eczema in conjunction with food allergies, allergic rhinitis, and asthma.
+Many people experience eczema with food allergies, allergic rhinitis (hay fever), or asthma.
 This combination is called the “atopic march” or “atopic triad.”

-Common allergens that can make eczema worse include:
+Common allergens and triggers that can make eczema worse or cause eczema flare-ups include:

 • Cleaning products